How to Build a Winning Architecture Competition Team

 Look for people who are not only good in their jobs but also have strong communication skills, work well with others, and have a positive attitude.
 A good way to check this is by having informal interviews or trial periods.
 This allows team members to interact and see how well they fit together.

 Keep in mind that a team that communicates well and respects each other’s strengths is more likely to handle challenges effectively and create great work.
-Different skills make the team more vibrant and dynamic.
+Different skills make the team more vibrant and dynamic, guiding clients through the complexities of innovation and ensuring successful outcomes.

 Importance of Diverse Expertise

 Architectural design is the main part of a project.
-Adding experts from different fields makes the project better.
+Adding experts from different fields, including those experienced with clients in the healthcare sector, makes the project better.
 Think about including specialists in urban design, landscape architecture, sustainability, and graphic design.

 Using urban design principles helps the project fit well with its surroundings.
 It takes into account the context and city planning.